SPECIAL FEATURES OF PETROL VERSIONS

 - faulty ignition, running out of fuel or disconnected spark plugs resulting in the engine misfiring or cutting out when driving;

-may cause the catalytic converter to overheat, reducing its efficiency which may irreparably damage it and cause heat damage to the vehicle.
+as they may cause the catalytic converter to overheat and thus reduce its efficiency, or damage it irreparably and cause heat damage to the vehicle.